Transvaginal Mesh Lawsuits

 McGinnis v.
 C.R.
 Bard

-A New Jersey jury awarded Mary and Thomas McGinnis a total of $68 million in April 2018 in her lawsuit against C.R.
+A New Jersey jury awarded Mary and Thomas McGinnis a total of $68 million in April 2018 in their lawsuit against C.R.
 Bard.
 Mary McGinnis had been injured after being implanted with an Avaulta Solo and an Align Transobturator.
-The award to the Raleigh, N.C., couple was comprised of $33 in compensatory damages and $35 million in punitive damages.
-"I've very grateful," Mary McGinnis said as she left the courtroom with her husband, according to northjersey.com.
+The award to the Raleigh, N.C. couple consisted of $33 in compensatory damages and $35 million in punitive damages.
+"I'm very grateful," Mary McGinnis said as she left the courtroom with her husband, according to northjersey.com.
 "This case was fought for all the victims of mesh, whom I hold in my heart."
+In 2023, the New Jersey Supreme Court ruled that Bard didn’t get a fair trial, though there was no mention of whether a new trial will be scheduled or if the verdict will be thrown out, Law.com reported.

 Blankenship, Campbell, Tyree and Wilson v.
 Boston Scientific

 Jeanie Blankenship, Carol Sue Campbell, Jacquelyn Tyree and Chris Rene Wilson had each been implanted with the Boston Scientific Obtryx product.
 In 2014, a New Jersey jury held Boston Scientific responsible for the women’s medical bills and suffering.
-The four women shared $14.5 million for their injuries and another $4 million in punitive damages.
-That total $18.5 million award was upheld by an appellate court in February 2018.
+The jury awarded “$250,000 and punitive damages of $1,000,000 to each plaintiff.
+Additionally, the jury awarded future-compensatory damages of $3 million to the first plaintiff, $3 million to the second, $3.5 million to the third, and $4 million to the fourth,” according to the Fourth Circuit Court of Appeals.
+The verdict was upheld in February 2018.

 DuBois-Jean, Dotres, Nunez and Betancourt v.
 Boston Scientific

-Margarette DuBois-Jean, Margarita Dotres, Maria Nunez and Juana Betancourt all claimed the company had been negligent in the Pinnacle mesh’s defective design.
-In 2014, a Florida jury awarded each of the women more than $6 million in November 2014, but Boston Scientific appealed.
+Margarette DuBois-Jean, Margarita Dotres, Mania Nunez and Juana Betancourt all claimed Boston Scientific had been negligent in Pinnacle mesh’s defective design.
+A Florida jury awarded each of the women more than $6 million in November 2014, but Boston Scientific appealed.
 In October 2017, the 11th Circuit Court of Appeals upheld the $26.7 million verdict.

 Hammons v.
 Ethicon

-Patricia Hammons won a $12.5 million award after she sued J&J for injuries one of its products products caused.
-Hammons’ Prolift implant failed and she had multiple revision surgeries.
+Patricia Hammons won a more than $12.5 million award after she sued J&J for injuries one of its products caused.
+Hammons’ Prolift implant failed, and she had multiple revision surgeries.
 The jury awarded Hammons $5.5 million for her injuries and $7 million in punitive damages.
 A state appeals court upheld the verdict in June 2018.

 Engleman v.
 Ethicon

-Peggy Engleman won a $20 million jury verdict after she said Ethicon’s TVT-Secur device caused serious complications and the company did not warn her.
+Peggy Engleman won a $20 million jury verdict after she said Ethicon’s TVT-Secur device caused serious complications that the company did not warn her about.
 The device caused pain, bleeding and infections that required multiple surgeries to fix, her lawsuit said.

 Hyrmoc v.
 Ethicon

-Elizabeth Hyrmoc won $4 million for pain and suffering and $10 million for punitive damages against J&J’s Ethicon subsidiary.
-The New Jersey jury also awarded $1 million for loss of conjugal affection.
-Hyrmoc received Ethicon’s Prolift and transvaginal tape for incontinence and had several corrective surgeries for pain and other complications.
+Elizabeth Hrymoc was awarded $4 million for pain and suffering and $10 million for punitive damages against J&J’s Ethicon subsidiary.
+The New Jersey jury also awarded $1 million to Hrymoc’s husband for loss of conjugal affection.
+Hrymoc received Ethicon’s Prolift and transvaginal tape for incontinence and had several corrective surgeries for pain and other complications.

 Ebaugh v.
 Ethicon